 Corporate Governance

-Last updated 27 February 2026
+Last updated 23 June 2026

 The Board of Directors of EMV Capital plc is responsible for the governance of the Company, being the systems and procedures by which the Company is directed and controlled.
 High standards of corporate governance are a key priority of the Board, and the Directors believe that they govern the Company in the best interests of the shareholders.

-The posts of Chairman and Chief Executive Officer are held by different Directors.
+The posts of Chair and Chief Executive Officer are held by different Directors.
 The Board is balanced by there being an appropriate number of non-executives with at least two of the Directors at all times during the year being non-executive directors.
 The Board meets regularly throughout the year, quarterly for major milestones and KPI reviews, and more frequently for ongoing business matters and investment decisions.
 Arrangements are made to enable information in a form and of a quality to be supplied to Directors on a timely basis to enable them to discharge their duties.
-Additionally, special meetings take place or other arrangements are made when Board decisions are required in advance of regular meetings.
+Additionally, special meetings take place, or other arrangements are made when Board decisions are required in advance of regular meetings.
 Certain matters are reserved for consideration by the Board (with other matters delegated to Board committees).
 The Board is responsible for leading and controlling the Group and in particular, setting the Group’s strategy, its investment policy and approving its budget and major items of expenditure, acquisitions and disposals.

 The Board has a procedure through which the Directors are able to take independent advice in the furtherance of their responsibilities.
 The Directors have access to the advice and services of the General Counsel and Company Secretary.
+The Board is of the opinion that the Group complies with the QCA Code as far as practicable having regard to size, nature, and current stage of the development of the Group.

 Board Committees